-T-Mobile: 4G LTE network launching this month, Galaxy Note II update with LTE support going out todayAlex Wagner - Senior News Editor
+T-Mobile: 4G LTE network launching this month, Galaxy Note II update with LTE support going out todayAlex Wagner - Deputy Managing Editor, News Desk

 T-Mobile is currently the only major U.S. carrier without an active 4G LTE network, but it looks like that'll be changing very soon.
 The magenta operator today revealed to The Verge that it plans to officially activate its LTE service by the end of this month, and while T-Mobile isn't quite ready to say exactly where its LTE network will go live first, it did confirm that the coverage is ready for launch in both Las Vegas and Kansas City.
 Magenta hasn't yet announced the exact date on which it plans to flip its LTE switch.

 The T-Mobile LTE news doesn't stop there, as T-Mo has also revealed that it plans to begin rolling out an update to its version of the Samsung Galaxy Note II today that will enable the device's LTE capabilities.
 For those T-Mo folk that want a new piece of hardware to hop onto the Magenta LTE airwaves with, T-Mobile has said that it plans to offer the LTE-capable BlackBerry Z10 to consumers (it's already available to business customers) by the end of March.
 T-Mo also plans to offer LTE-enabled versions of the Galaxy S III and Galaxy S 4, and a recent leak showed that an LTE mobile hotspot is on the way as well.